havardMoe/620project/README.md

 Is a repository which lets you generate virtual machines with random vulnerabilities which can be exploited.
 Since it lets you generate machines on demand
 I do think this will be the best alternative for this project.
 However, i was unable to get it to run due to version mismatches and syntax-errors in the generated ruby-files.

-It will be nice getting this to work in the future as it lets you generate random vulnerable amchines in a batch manner, as well as on-demand generation.
+It will be nice getting this to work in the future as it lets you generate random vulnerable machines in a batch manner, as well as on-demand generation.

-## Using a docker-image containing the metasploit-framework with gRPC communication
+### Docker-image containing the metasploit-framework with gRPC communication
 ```docker pull r0mdau/msf```

 Start image with command